alexvanmanen/Elmit/README.md

 # Elmit
+Elm is a functional programming language in which you can create webbased programs.
+It is an alternative for Javascript frameworks like React, Angular, or Vue.

-This is a basic Elm program it shows the elegant syntax of this programming language.
+This basic Elm program shows the elegant syntax of this programming language.

 To run this program you need to execute the following steps: